Mrhuma/Google-Play-Music-Overlay/README.md

 # Mrhuma's Music Overlay
-A program for showing which song is playing in Youtube Music Desktop Player or Spotify.
+A program for showing which song is playing in YouTube Music Desktop Player or Spotify.

-### :exclamation: The Youtube Music portion of this only works with [YouTube Music Desktop Player](https://ytmdesktop.app), this will not work with the Youtube website.
+### :exclamation: The YouTube Music portion of this only works with [YouTube Music Desktop Player](https://ytmdesktop.app), this will not work with the Youtube website.

 ## Features
-Displays which song is currently being played on your Youtube Music Desktop Player or Spotify.
+Displays which song is currently being played on your YouTube Music Desktop Player or Spotify.

 ![Display](http://mrhumagames.com/MrhumasMusicOverlay/Display1.png)